han-yaeger/yaeger/README.md

 Thus version 2020.2021 will be used during the school year that start in September 2020 and ends in July 2021.

 ### Breaking changes
-It is likely that the API will break between different versions
+It is likely that the API will break between different versions.

 ## Documentation
 * API: [https://han-yaeger.github.io/yaeger/](https://han-yaeger.github.io/yaeger/)
 * Tutorial: [Yaeger tutorial](docs/tutorial.md)
 * Architecture: [Yaeger's architecture](docs/architecture.md)